elenagoto/foobar.withgoogle/0202_lovely-lucky-lambs/README.md

     return max(stingy(total_lambs), generous(total_lambs)) - min(stingy(total_lambs), generous(total_lambs))
 ```

 I tested this first oficial solution and got 9 of 10 test correctly.
-However, I could see the problem in my logic.
-I even removed the `if` in the `solution(total_lambs)`, and nothing changed.
+However, I couldn't see the problem in my logic.
+I even removed the `if` in the `solution(total_lambs)` and nothing changed.

 So, I went online!